GloomiPicksXy/ShootingAid/README.md

 Autotime.exe is still the same but converted into exe

 # HOW TO USE?
-1. Download Autotime.exe
+1. Click Release
-2. Open it
+2. Download the EXE
 3. Get into any roblox hoop game make sure it has shooting mechanics [ex. highschool hoop demo]
 4. After that you're done